 - Choose format as internal option.

-- On next screen, you have the final chance to decide whether you want to change your mind.
+- On the next screen, you have the final chance to decide whether you want to change your mind.
 Tap Erase & Format if you want to format your SD card as internal storage.

 - You will be notified if Android finds that your SD card is slow.
 Tap OK to continue.

-- You can start the data migration process now or do it a later stage.
+- You can start the data migration process now or do it at a later stage.

-- Tap Done to finish storage adoption process for your SD card.
+- Tap Done to finish the storage adoption process for your SD card.

 After the format process completes, you have the freedom to use your removable SD card as a ‘somewhat’ permanent storage.
 But keep in mind, it’s not hot-swappable like the portable SD cards.
 So, don’t remove it without using the Eject option.
 Moreover, you can practically remove the adopted storage but it is not recommended as it may cause errors on the device.

 How to make the SD card portable again?

-If you want, you can roll back the changes made by the Adoptable Storage feature.
+If you want, you can roll back the changes made by Android’s Adoptable Storage feature.
 Follow the steps mentioned below:

 - Follow the method mentioned above until Step 4.

 - Tap your SD card.